scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/index.md

 ## Using colour

-The palette we use conforms to the wider branding of Scottish Government.
+The colour palette we use conforms to the wider branding of the Scottish Government.
 We also use colour to help users prioritise and differentiate information - for example:

 * yellow for our focus states
 * red as a warning colour
-* green for positive confirmation
+* green to confirm something

-If your service or site is going to be a subdomain of either gov.scot or mygov.scot, e.g. **newservice**.gov.scot, then this is the colour palette you needs to use.
+If your service or site is going to be a subdomain of either gov.scot or mygov.scot, e.g. **newservice**.gov.scot, then our colour palette is the one you should use.

 ## Colour contrast

-Good colour contrast uses light colours together with very dark colours.
-Low contrast can result in users not being able to read the text or complete actions.
+Good colour contrast uses a dark colour on a light background, or a light colour on a dark background.
 It is essential that the contrast ratio of text and interactive elements on public sector sites meet [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).
-Colours in this palette have been tested to ensure this palette meets these standards.
+Colours in our palette have been tested to ensure the palette meets these standards.

-## The palette
+## Our colour palette

 ### Brand